Skip to main content

 Bail Bonds

-In general, the law prohibits a convicted felon after serving his/her time from registering or casting a vote in the U.S. However, a 2019 law restores the voting rights of parolee since felon convicts in Colorado sentenced to parole are considered to have completed their full term of imprisonment.
-You can vote in Colorado if you are: 1.
+In general, the law prohibits a convicted felon after serving his/her time from registering or casting a vote in the U.S. However, a 2019 law restores the voting rights of parolees since felons in Colorado sentenced to parole are considered to have completed their full term of imprisonment.
+Who Can Vote in Colorado You can vote in Colorado if you are: 1.
 Past criminal convict and have finished the sentence.
 In Colorado, you will become eligible to vote again the day you are released from the detention facility.
-2. Sentenced or released on parole or other…
+2. Sentenced or…

 Read More